BleepLabs/MIDI-Wurlitzer-Sideman/README.md

 <br>
 The external trigger unit must be connected to the Sideman with a stereo 1/8" cable.
 This provides power and communication.<br>

 A motor switch has been added.
-This turn off the motor, reguardless of wether the swithc is on or off.
+This turn off the motor, reguardless of wether the swithc is on or off. <br>
-So as not to have the triggers MIDI or buttons trigger multiple sounds, always turn both switches off when not using the internal sequencer.
+So as not to have the triggers MIDI or buttons trigger multiple sounds, always turn both switches off when not using the internal sequencer. <br>
 <br>
-CV triggers v
+CV triggers <br>
 Any CV signal will trigger the indicated sound.
 Sound is held on when trigger is high.
 Some sound have sustain while other's don't.<br>
 <br>
 MIDI<br>